IFA Applauds Introduction of Landmark American Franchise Act

 "As one of the few franchisees in Congress, I understand how damaging an ever-changing joint-employer rule is to the franchise business model," said Rep. Hern.
 "I'm pleased that we were able to come together in a bipartisan effort to create legislation that safeguards small businesses and individuals working to achieve the American Dream across the country."

-The American Franchise Act provides clarity to the joint employer standard in the franchise relationship that determines when two entities share responsibility for violations of the National Labor Relations Act (NLRA) and Fair Labor Standards Act (FLSA) – a standard that has changed four times over the last decade based on political control of the White House.
-The American Franchise Act only applies to the franchisor-franchisee relationship and does not affect joint employer determinations outside of franchising.
+The American Franchise Act provides clarity to the joint employer standard in the franchise relationship that determines when two entities share responsibility for violations of the National Labor Relations Act (NLRA) and Fair Labor Standards Act (FLSA)—a standard that has changed four times over the past decade based on political control of the White House.
+The American Franchise Act only applies to the franchisor-franchisee relationship and does not affect joint-employer determinations outside of franchising.

 For more details on the legislation, click here.